 The hood matters a lot in choosing a shell—it dictates the type of activities for which it can be used.
 We’ll start by saying that we like the hood on the REI Drypoint GTX: it’s comfortable and has multiple adjustment points to batten down the hatches including at the back of the head and by the collar.
 In addition, the built-in visor is a nice feature for periods of extended hiking in the rain.
 However, the hood is not helmet-compatible, which all but eliminates activities like climbing and skiing.
 For hiking, we appreciate the lack of helmet compatibility as it means a snug fit around the face and less material and bulk.
 But alpine uses that require a helmet are pretty much ruled out (you can wear the hood under the helmet, but we’ve never been fans of that approach).

 Storage (Mesh Pockets)

 The Drypoint has two large hand pockets and no chest pockets.
 For hiking, this is everything we need and nothing we don’t.
-The pockets are high enough that they are easy to access when wearing a pack, and we don’t need the same volume of storage as we do with a shell for resort or backcountry skiing (when skiing we carry things like liner gloves, skins, and a two-way radio, and that’s where chest pockets or interior drop-in pockets can be helpful).
+The pockets are high enough that they are easy to access when wearing a pack, and we don’t need the same volume of storage as we do with a shell for resort or backcountry skiing (when skiing we carry things like liner gloves, snow goggles, skins, and a two-way radio, and that’s where chest pockets or interior drop-in pockets can be helpful).
 As mentioned above, the hand pockets are mesh on the inside, which provide a nice way to dump heat and somewhat compensate for the lack of pit zips.
-In terms of toughness, we did notice one tiny snag on the outside of the mesh that occurred at some point during our backpacking trip, but the mesh seems high quality and we don’t expect further issues here.
+In terms of toughness, we did notice one tiny snag on the outside of the mesh that occurred at some point during our backpacking trip, but the mesh seems high-quality and we don’t expect further issues here.

 What We Like